 In addition to Burton Entertainment he formed two business partnerships with Sajak specifically to market the exceptional talents of Johnstone.
 Sajak Music, a music publishing company was created in 1997 and in 2001 BoJak Records was launched.
 Sajak Music co-publishes Johnstone’s 100 song catalogue including “Unchained,” the title song on Johnny Cash’s 1997 Grammy winning CD; “The Woman Before Me,” a Radio & Records # 1 song recorded by Trisha Yearwood on her debut CD, “Wounded Heart” covered by Bonnie Raitt on “Silver Lining,” and Emmylou Harris’ “Hold On,” from her CD “All I Intended To Be” in 2008.
 In 2002 BoJak released Jude’s critically acclaimed debut CD, “Coming of Age”, and followed with 7 additional CDs through 2020.

 The song playing on this site is “When It’s Over and Done,” by Jude Johnstone.
 This track was recorded in 1982 at A & M Studios by Henry Lewy.
 It was featured as a bonus track on Jude’s CD “Blue Light,” released in 2007.
 Jude was 22 years old when she wrote and recorded this song.

 Burton has represented Sajak for over 30 years and has been Johnstone’s manager since 1982; and it all started with a cup of coffee.

 Burton is currently co-producing/directing a documentary through his production company Below Stairs Productions titled “The Man Behind The Music,” which is a tribute to his friend, Henry Lewy who died in 2006.
-The short documentary has been selected to the New York Independent Film Festival, Prescott and Amsterdam Film Festivals thus far in 2018.
+The short documentary was selected to the New York Independent Film Festival, Prescott and Amsterdam Film Festivals in 2018.
 He looks forward to completing the full length documentary.